 But alas, rejections could still occur.
 Your product could shift in transit and may need reworking, even if it was configured correctly and passed testing.
 If something is still rejected, having a plan in place for recovery is important.
 You can always redeliver but acting right away and being prepared for reworking is key.

-Have carriers check product prior to delivering, in effort to avoid actual rejections and maintain order compliance.
+Have carriers check product prior to delivering to Costco, in effort to avoid actual rejections and maintain order compliance.
 Setting up check points before delivery can especially help on long-haul or out-of-network shipments.

-Have relationships in place with nearby facilities that can help rewrap or reconfigure an order so you can quickly fix and still deliver on time.
+Have relationships in place with nearby facilities that can help rewrap or reconfigure an order so you can quickly fix and still deliver on time to one of these strict retailers like Costco.
 Your 3PL partner can help make this possible with their network of connections.
 Additionally, many facilities have their own or suggested rework facilities nearby.
 It is worth finding and setting up accounts, processes, and pricing with them ahead of time to ensure rework can be done as soon as possible.

 Have Open Communication